 Emery Stephens, baritone, joined the music faculty at St. Olaf College in 2019, where he teaches Voice Performance Studies.
 Praised by the Boston Phoenix for his singing "with ringing suavity and articulate intelligence," he enjoys performing diverse vocal repertoire, from traditional to contemporary.
-A versatile and charismatic singer, Dr. Stephens has collaborated with the Abridged Opera of Ontario, Wilmington Symphony, Carolina Ballet and members of the North Carolina Symphony, Arbor Opera Theater, Michigan Philharmonic, Ann Arbor Symphony, Boston Lyric Opera/Opera New England, Michigan Opera Theatre's Community Education Programs, and the Detroit Jazz Festival in a revival of Dave Brubeck's The Gates of Justice with renowned jazz pianist Jason Moran and his trio, The Bandwagon.
+A versatile and charismatic singer, Dr. Stephens has collaborated with the Boston Art Song Society, Abridged Opera of Ontario, Wilmington Symphony, Carolina Ballet with members of the North Carolina Symphony, Arbor Opera Theater, Michigan Philharmonic, Ann Arbor Symphony, Boston Lyric Opera/Opera New England, Michigan Opera Theatre's Community Education Programs, and the Detroit Jazz Festival in a revival of Dave Brubeck's The Gates of Justice with renowned jazz pianist Jason Moran and his trio, The Bandwagon.
 He has performed works by contemporary American composers, such as True Witness: A Civil Rights Cantata by Jodi Goble; The Passion of John Brown by Jesse Ayers and Paddle to the Sea by Andre Meyers with the Michigan Philharmonic; JFK: The Voice of Peace by Dan Welcher with the Handel and Haydn Society, and jazz-inspired Sweet Music in Harlem by Andy Kirschner, based on a children's book, commissioned by the Ann Arbor Symphony.

 A 2014 Africana Artist-in-Residence at the University of North Carolina at Charlotte, Dr. Stephens has presented at conference sessions for the International Congress of Voice Teachers, International Society for the Scholarship of Teaching and Learning, Garth Institute for Music Research, National Association for the Study and Performance of African American Music, and the African American Art Song Alliance.
-He has been collaborating with Dr. Caroline Helton from the University of Michigan on the "Singing Down the Barriers" project since 2004, and they have published articles in the Journal of Multicultural Teaching and Learning and the NATS Journal of Singing.
+He has been collaborating with Dr. Caroline Helton from the University of Michigan on the "Singing Down the Barriers" project since 2004.
+They have published articles in the Journal of Multicultural Teaching and Learning and the NATS Journal of Singing.
 Their latest publication is a chapter on African American Art Song in So You Want to Sing Spirituals: A Guide for Performers by Randye Jones, published for the National Association of Teachers of Singing by Rowman and Littlefield.